0x49b/gardener/README.md

 The Application is built as a PWA with modern Webtechnologies.
 The Framework we use is called [Framework7](https://framework7.io), which has over 16000 Stars on Github.
 Paired with our Backend on the lastest [Spring Boot](https://spring.io/) Release to create the API's we can deliver a stable product.
 To store our calculated Data we use [mongoDB](https://www.mongodb.com/).

+This repo contains the frontend side code.
+For backend please click on this [link](https://github.com/jerryzhch/garden-backend).

 ## Challenges we ran into
 We never worked as a team together before HackZurich 2021.
 Few Products from Sales Data is not present in the Product Data.
 So we needed some clarification from the Migros Team.
 We also needed Migros Team for clarifications about dependencies between the rating and the carbon emission data.
 From the 2 Frontend developers one did not know Framework7, so lot of reading the documentation and experimenting.
 Slow Internet connection on site ;-)